 Cancellations on Vacation Homes

-One downside to vacation homes Airbnbs is that the hosts can cancel on you.
-It happened to me during a stay in Chicago.
+One downside to vacation homes like Airbnb is that the hosts can cancel on you.
+It happened to me during my stay in Chicago.
 I booked the property 6 months in advance because I knew that the city would be booked up (and the hotel rates get jacked up) because of the Lollapalooza music festival that weekend.